Caring for Contact Lenses and Glasses: What You Should Know

 Multipurpose care solutions are an all-in-one cleaning system.
 This means that they can be used to clean, rinse, disinfect, and store your lenses.
 These contact lens solutions are popular for those who wear soft contact lenses.

-2. Rub and rinse your lenses
+2. Rubbing and rinsing your lenses

 Hydrogen Peroxide Care Solutions

-Some patients may experience an allergic reaction when wearing contact lenses soaked in a multipurpose solution.
-In these cases, an eye doctor may decide that it’s a good idea to prescribe a hydrogen peroxide care solution.
+Some patients have an allergic reaction when wearing contact lenses soaked in a multipurpose solution.
+This can lead them to believe they’re allergic to contacts.
+In these cases, an eye doctor may

-These lens-cleaning solutions require a special case included with the solution when you buy it.
+included with the solution when you buy it.
 The case is designed to react to the hydrogen peroxide, turning it into a harmless saline solution.
 You will need to use the case whenever you take out your lenses to ensure they are properly cleaned.
-Failure to do so can cause pain and irritation when wearing your contact lenses.

 Make sure your lenses get as clean as possible using hydrogen peroxide care solutions by: